CoolPrius/public/dmz-with-nsgs/readme.md

 Conclusion

-We have an environment where an insecure resource can sit in a DMZ subnet and only be able to access the internet through an Azure Firewall, NVA, NAT Gateway or Load Balancer while still allowing resources in other virtual networks to access it.
+In this environment, we've effectively established a DMZ subnet, ensuring that an unsecured resource can access the internet through an Azure Firewall, NVA, NAT Gateway, or Load Balancer while still allowing resources in other virtual networks to interact with it through a single direction.

 By leveraging Azure NSGs as a DMZ, enterprises can enhance their network security, mitigate risks, and ensure the confidentiality, integrity, and availability of their valuable assets.
 As cyber threats continue to evolve, adopting solutions like Azure NSGs is a proactive step toward safeguarding the digital infrastructure of the enterprise.